TeamRocketCooking/BasicRecipes/README.md

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:**
+Instructional, Food
 - **Mobile:**
+Specificly for mobile apps
 - **Story:**
+First time home cooks and those living by themselves don't know how to make basic dishes.
+Tells you in no uncertain terms what to do.
 - **Market:**
+Young people and new cooks living alone wanting clear instructions without filler.
 - **Habit:**
+People need to eat.
+This allows them to cook for themselves daily with basic instructions for basic meals.
 - **Scope:**

 ## Product Spec